VisakhChekur/currency-convertor/README.md

 # Currency Convertor

-A simple CLI-based currency convertor.
+A simple CLI-based currency convertor using the <a href="https://www.currencyconverterapi.com/">Currency Convertor API</a>.

 To view all the countries and their corresponding currencies, run the following command: